Man found guilty of 2021 Memorial Day triple murder apologizes to family of toddler killed in crossfire

 While Williams was on the stand during Friday's trial, he apologized to Brown's family.

+"I take full responsibility for my actions and I hope you can forgive me," Williams said to the victims' family after he was found guilty.

+He also said that he loves children and that "this is hurting me."

-Brown's grandmother walked out of the courtroom during Williams' testimony, continuing an emotional trial from the day before.
+Brown's grandmother Hope Provest walked out of the courtroom during Williams' testimony, continuing an emotional trial from the day before.

+"Now you're sorry?
+Now you love kids?
+Because there's no way when you entered that gate that you didn't spot my baby, my grandbaby had a red bandana on her head," Provest said.
+"It's a lie, you don't love kids, you didn't feel for killing my baby, you didn't have feelings for the other two victims."

 During closing arguments, the prosecutors said Williams is the reason "three people are not here today."
 The state added that Williams "got what he wanted," referring to guns Thomas and Dunn had on their persons that Coleman and Williams had gone to the pool to procure.